 Getting rid of a soda habit is one of the best things you can do for your health.
 Sugary beverages are a major contributor to the obesity epidemic, particularly because they pack a large number of calories in liquid form.

 The first step to kicking the soda habit is to take stock of when you drink soda — you may even find it useful to keep a journal of your soda consumption.
 Figuring out your pattern will help you understand why you drink soda.
 Is it with meals?
 Do you drink soda socially, or as an afternoon pick-me-up?
 Do you sip while watching television?
-Once you’re aware of your soda patterns, you’ll know when to apply your new, healthier habits.
+Once you’re aware of your soda patterns, you’ll know when to sub in a swap.

 The next step in breaking the soda habit is to find a substitute.
 Ideas for substitutes include sparkling water, plain water or fruit.
 To keep things exciting, you can try flavoring water with fresh cucumber and mint, or lemon and ginger.
 The key is to select a healthy substitute you enjoy.
 Whenever you have a craving for soda, plan to drink or eat this item instead.
 At first, making the switch will be challenging, but over time your tastebuds will adapt to the new flavors.